Fake Detector

 2

-When no C2PA signature is present, all seven detectors run in parallel on the image.
+When no C2PA signature is present, all nine detectors run in parallel on the image.
 Their scores are combined using a weighted ensemble.
-Signals with strong track records (AI classifier at 55%, frequency analysis at 18%) carry more weight than supporting signals.
-If any single strong signal fires above a confidence threshold, the ensemble score is floored upward to prevent dilution by weaker signals.
+The AI classifier (46%) is the primary signal.

 AI Classifier Models